The Gray Man (2022 film): Casting

 No further development was announced until July 2020, when the Russo brothers were announced to direct the film, from a screenplay by Joe Russo, Christopher Markus and Stephen McFeely, with additional material written by Anna Gregory, Charles Leavitt, Rhett Reese, Joe Schrapnel, and Paul Wernick, for Netflix, to spawn a franchise.
 Ryan Gosling and Chris Evans were cast to star in the film.
 In December, Ana de Armas, Jessica Henwick, Wagner Moura, Julia Butters and Dhanush were added to the cast.
 Regé-Jean Page, Billy Bob Thornton, Alfre Woodard, Eme Ikwuakor, and Scott Haze joined the cast in March 2021.
 An April article about shooting in Prague had Michael Gandolfini included in the cast.
 In May 2021, DeObia Oparei joined the cast of the film.

 Filming

 Filming was to commence on January 18, 2021, in Long Beach, California, but was pushed back to March 1.
 Page wrapped his role within the first month of shooting.
-It filmed in Europe in the spring, with locations including Prague, Czech Republic, the Château de Chantilly in France, Croatia and as well as in Baku, Azerbaijan.
+It filmed in Europe in the spring, with locations including Prague, Czech Republic, the Château de Chantilly in France, and Croatia.
 Filming in Prague took place from June 27, 2021.
 Filming wrapped on July 31, 2021.

 At a budget over $200 million, The Gray Man is one of Netflix's most expensive original films.